Recognised as one of the world’s leading wildlife artists, Pip has an international reputation for his oil paintings of big cats and African game.

 Pip has also been a judge for the National Exhibition of Wildlife Art, the Wildlife Art Society International (TWASI) and the Marwell International Wildlife Art Society (MIWAS)

 Over seventy limited editions of his work have been reproduced by major fine art publishers, such as De Montfort Fine Art, Rosenstiels and Sally Mitchell Fine Art.
-He has a licensing agreement with Applejack Licensing in the USA and his paintings are currently published in the UK by The Frame Gallery, Odiham, Hants.
+Pip has now re-joined the UK’s largest art dealer and gallery chain De Montfort Fine Art and his original paintings can now be found in the Whitewall and Clarendon Galleries.